 Cascade Conducting Masterclass

-“…through what is undoubtedly a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
-Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but be a more relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides
+“…a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
+Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but function as a relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides

-The Second Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Symposium at Pacific Lutheran University in Tacoma, WA will take place from June 17th to 22nd, 2019.
+The Third Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Symposium at Pacific Lutheran University will take place from June 14th to 21st, 2019.
 Symphony Tacoma conductor and music director Sarah Ioannides will lead 21 hours of quality instructional podium time featuring principal musicians from Symphony Tacoma.
-There will be a concert for the 14 chosen full participants on the evening of Saturday the 22nd in beautiful Lagerquist Hall at Pacific Lutheran University.
-The concert will be professionally recorded and made available to participants.
+There will be a concert for the 15 chosen full participants on the evening of Saturday the 20th in beautiful Lagerquist Hall at Pacific Lutheran University.
+The concert will be professionally recorded and this recording will be made available to participants.
 In addition, six conductors will be chosen to conduct the original works composed for the Cascade Composer’s Symposium by it’s participants in a public reading/concert on Sunday, June 21st.

 The masterclass will include round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor including rehearsal technique, business and media aspects, and navigating the application/audition process for professional conducting positions.

-Full Participants- $1500 ~ Full participants receive 1.5 hours of total podium time, an exclusive round table session with one on one time with Sarah Ioannides, and the opportunity to conduct the Cascade Conducting Orchestra led by 15 principal members of Symphony Tacoma in a final concert at Lagerquist Hall.
+Full Participants- $1650 ~ Full participants receive 1.5 hours of total podium time, round table sessions and one on one time with Sarah Ioannides, and the opportunity to conduct the Cascade Conducting Orchestra led by 20 principal members of Symphony Tacoma in a final concert at Lagerquist Hall.
 Each full participant will conduct one movement.
 The final concert will be professionally recorded.

-Conducting Auditors- $600 ~ Conducting auditors will receive 10 to 15 minutes of podium time in a special session with Sarah Ioannides as well as access to all of the daily score analysis, baton technique and round table Q and A masterclass sessions.
+Auditors- $550 ~ Conducting auditors will receive 10 to 15 minutes of podium time in a special session with Sarah Ioannides as well as access to all of the daily score analysis, baton technique and round table Q and A masterclass sessions.

 Full participants will receive a $300 discount if selected to play in the orchestra (instrumental resume required.)
 Auditors will receive a $200 discount for playing in the orchestra.